The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

-Figure~\ref{fig:comparison} compares the effects of different recommendation systems as a function of the adoption rate $\eta$.
+Figure~\ref{fig:comparison} compares the effects of the feedback loop as a function of the adoption rate $\eta$.
 All values are averaged over five independent simulation runs.
-Figures~\ref{fig:comparison}a and \ref{fig:comparison}b report the average individual Gini coefficient $\overline{G}$ and the collective Gini coefficient $G$ of venue visits, respectively.
+Figure~\ref{fig:comparison}a and Figure \ref{fig:comparison}b report the average individual Gini coefficient $\overline{G}$ and the collective Gini coefficient $G$ of venue visits, respectively.
 We remind that the former captures how evenly each individual distributes their visits across venues, while the latter reflects overall disparities in venue popularity.

-For clarity sake, we do not report results for the PGN recommender in the main text, as they closely mirror the patterns observed for MF and MultiVAE.
-A more detailed comparison, including PGN, is provided in Appendix~\ref{app:pgn}.
+For the sake of brevity, we do not report results for PGN in the main text, as they closely mirror the patterns observed for MF and MultiVAE.
+A detailed comparison that includes PGN is provided in Appendix~\ref{app:pgn}.

-All recommender systems reduce $\overline{G}$ compared to the baseline with no recommendations ($\eta = 0$, dashed line at $\overline{G} \approx 0.2$ in Figure~\ref{fig:comparison}a), and the effect intensifies with increasing $\eta$.
-While ItemKNN and UserKNN yield modest reductions, the deep learning-based models -- BPRMF, LightGCN, and MultiVAE -- produce significantly stronger decreases in $\overline{G}$.
-Notably, for $\eta = 1$ (full reliance on the recommender system), MultiVAE achieves a value of $\overline{G} \approx 0.09$, corresponding to a relative reduction of approximately 60\% compared to $\eta = 0$.
-This finding indicates that, under algorithmic influence, individual diversity increases: as individuals depend more on recommender systems for deciding where to go, they tend to explore a wider and more varied range of venues instead of focusing on just a few.
+The feedback loop consistently reduces $\overline{G}$ across all simulations, regardless of the specific recommender system embedded within it.
+Compared to the baseline with no algorithmic influence ($\eta = 0$, dashed line at $\overline{G} \approx 0.2$ in Figure~\ref{fig:comparison}a), the activation of the feedback loop leads to lower values of $\overline{G}$, with the effect intensifying as the adoption rate $\eta$ increases.
+While the feedback loop involving ItemKNN and UserKNN results in modest reductions, those involving deep learning-based models -- BPRMF, LightGCN, and MultiVAE -- produce significantly stronger decreases.
+Notably, for $\eta = 1$ (full reliance on the recommender system), the MultiVAE-based feedback loop reduces $\overline{G}$ to approximately 0.09, a relative decrease of about 60\% compared to the baseline.
+This result suggests that, when algorithmic influence is strong, individuals tend to diversify their mobility patterns, visiting a broader and more varied set of venues rather than repeatedly returning to the same few.